 His works currently deals with questions about identity, transmigration, queer politics and representation, states of being and ways of inhabiting the body.
 He is also interested in the duality between the physical form and its representation manifested through the alter identity he created called “Void”.

-During their residency at Beursschouwburg, Josh Serafin and team will do further research and development in regards to his newest performance.
-“Miss” unpacks codes of representation and performativity found in the more established world of transgender beauty pageantry in the Philippines, and by looking closer to the rigor and choreography in subculture and rural pageantry; where queerness explodes any fixed categorisation of femininity and fantasy.
+During their residency at Beursschouwburg, Josh Serafin and team did further research and development in regards to his newest performance.
+“Miss” unpacks codes of representation and performativity found in the more established world of transgender beauty pageantry in the Philippines, and by looking closer to the rigor and choreography in subculture and rural pageantry; where queerness explodes any fixed categorization of femininity and fantasy.

 Photo © Lyse Ishimwe